openghg/openghg/notebooks/tutorials/local/6_Explore_NOAA_ObsPack.md

 +++

 The NOAA ObsPack products are collections of observation data from many sites which have been collated and standardised.
 ObsPack data products are prepared by NOAA in consultation with data providers.
-Available ObsPack products can be accessed and downlaoded from the [ObsPack download](https://gml.noaa.gov/ccgg/obspack/data.php) page.
+Available ObsPack products can be accessed and downloaded from the [ObsPack download](https://gml.noaa.gov/ccgg/obspack/data.php) page.

 In this tutorial, we will demonstrate how the NOAA ObsPack can be loaded into the object store, explored and plotted.